micahburnside/JSON-HTTP-Server/README.md

 4. Click the "Start Server" button to start serving the JSON data.
 5. Use a web browser or an HTTP client to make a GET request to `http://localhost:8000` to retrieve the JSON data.
 6. Click the "Stop Server" button to stop serving the JSON data.

+### Queries / Web Browser

+To query the API from a web browser, the paramater is `?query`, pass in any value.
+Queries are case sensitive.
+Example: If you have a JSON document that contains fruit names and you wanted to get all the records that contain a certain word, add "=", and then the search term.
+"Banana".
+The query would look like this in a web browser `http://localhost:8000?query=Banana`

 ## License